Foyer Culturel de Goma: Kivu Fanfare

 The FCG collaborates with the Amani Festival and the French group Mortal Combo to maintain a professional civilian fanfare, Kivu Fanfare.
-Members of Mortal Combo lead workshops to enhance the skills of local musicians, including saxophonists and trumpeters.
+Members of Mortal Combo lead workshops to support the skills of local musicians, including saxophonists and trumpeters.
 The fanfare performs a repertoire of popular and original compositions at regional events.

 Educational and artistic exchanges

-The center also engages in educational exchanges, both nationally and internationally.
+The center also engages in educational exchanges, nationally and internationally.
 Domestically, it collaborates with the National Institute of Arts (INA) in Kinshasa.
 Internationally, it partners with several conservatories in Belgium, including those in Verviers, Liège, and Brussels.
-These exchanges allow trainers to acquire advanced knowledge through annual three-month training programs in Belgium, culminating in public performances.
-Furthermore, FCG receives support and financing from organizations such as Wallonie-Bruxelles International (WBI), En Avant Les Enfants (EALE), and MusicFund.
+These exchanges allow trainers to acquire advanced knowledge through annual three-month training programs in Belgium, which then culminate in public performances.
+FCG also receives support and financing from organizations such as Wallonie-Bruxelles International (WBI), En Avant Les Enfants (EALE), and MusicFund.

 History

-The Foyer Culturel de Goma was established in 2011 by the Belgian association En Avant Les Enfants (EALE), an organization dedicated to promoting sustainable development initiatives for vulnerable mothers and children in Goma.
+The Foyer Culturel de Goma was established in 2011 by the Belgian association En Avant Les Enfants (EALE), which is an organization that promotes sustainable development initiatives for vulnerable mothers and children in Goma.
 In 2013, FCG became the birthplace of the Amani Festival, which was conceived by the center's trainers and management, who sought to use art as a means to promote peace, cultural appreciation, and social harmony within the conflict-affected African Great Lakes region.
-Over time, the Foyer Culturel de Goma gained prominence as North Kivu's key cultural hub, playing an instrumental role in supporting the development of young local artists and contributing to the production and industrialization of art and culture in the region.
-On 11 March 2020, the center entered a new phase of growth with the signing of a donation contract with the Japanese government in Kinshasa.
+Over time, FCG gained prominence as North Kivu's key cultural hub and played a key role in supporting the development of young local artists as well as contributing to the production and industrialization of art and culture in the region.
+On 11 March 2020, the center signed a donation contract with the Japanese government in Kinshasa.